dmiz6393/diabetes_a1c/README.md

 A non profit clinic wants to know whether or not frequency of patient visits has an impact on their overall A1c level.
 If a patient's A1c level is at or above 8, they are categorized as being uncontrolled.
 This is an unhealthy state for a diabetic individual to be in, and they are advised to take action to decrease it.
 If a patient comes in more frequently, is there a higher likelihood that their A1c level is controlled?
 Although correlation does not imply causation, we'd like to explore potential patterns in the data.

-Our success can be validated if we are able to answer the following:
+Our success can be validated if we are able to answer and/or do the following:

 1. Are patients more likely to have a lower and controlled A1c if they visit more frequently?
 2. Can we predict based off of frequency of visits or time in between visits, what the patient's A1c is?